Peter0924/CS457_Group_Project_Connect_Four/README.md

 ### What Went Right

+Overall, there were plenty of things that went right during this semester-long project.
+Initially, our plan was to create a fun, interactive, easy-to-play, connect four game using python, sockets, and pygame.
+In the end, we were able to successfully implement the core gameplay mechanics required for a connect four game between two players, and created a solid framework that synchronized game state across both clients.
+We were able to also introduce a variety of features, including real-time communication between players which used a chat/textbox function.
+On top of all of that, we went one step beyond and made sure to implement a user interface that really made the game come together.
+This was created with the use of pygame.
+All in all, we're pretty happy with what we acomplished for our connect four game project.

 - Successfully implemented core gameplay mechanics and synchronized game state across clients.
 - Real-time communication and chat functionality worked as intended.
 - The Pygame-based interface provides a functional and intuitive experience for players.